 The secret to increasing productivity is pretty straightforward.
 It starts with introducing innovative ideas that can give your sales team a differentiable advantage.
 It’s equally important to make those ideas stick, by empowering sales leaders with the ability to support, coach, and revisit key QBS concepts long after the training class has adjourned.

-Enforcement is one option to try and expedite change.
-But pressure is an extremely poor catalyst for enhancing communication skills, as you cannot ‘force’ a salesperson to seem credible in the eyes of their customers, convey greater value, or more effectively differentiate themselves from the competition.
+Enforcement is one option for those who want to expedite change.
+Force is an extremely poor catalyst for enhancing communication skills, however, as you cannot ‘force’ a salesperson to seem more credible in the eyes of their customers, convey greater value, or more effectively differentiate themselves from the competition.

 True behavioral change ultimately requires buy-in from the troops.
 Good ideas only “stick” if the logic behind them is sound, current, and makes sense to those who interact with customers directly, or participate in other ways throughout the sales process.
 That’s why the implementation of Question Based Selling for every client is buoyed by logic…and common sense.